saitovmarat/Chess/README.md

 # Chess
-Chess game development on c++ using qt
+Chess game development on C++ using Qt